Washington County commissioners to hold town hall - NewsBreak

 The town hall can also be viewed live on YouTube or via Tualatin Valley Community TV (Channel 30).

-If you are unable to participate via Zoom, you can email cao@co.washington.or.us before the meeting to submit a question.
+If you are unable to participate via Zoom, you can email This email address is being protected from spambots.
+You need JavaScript enabled to view it. before the meeting to submit a question.

 Comments / 0